 You’re still showing up.

-You’ve carried it for so long, it’s hard to know where to begin.
+You’ve carried it alone for so long, it’s hard to know where to begin.

 Client Testimonials